 One of the ways to relate church history to contemporary life and ministry is to examine an individual character from church history, to see how he or she attempted to live the Christian faith in his or her time.
-To that end, you are required to read a biography chosen from the list provided at the end of this syllabus (or request approval for your own suggestion), and submit an 800-1000 word review paper, answering the following four questions:
+To that end, you are required to read a biography chosen from the list provided at the end of this syllabus (or request approval for your own suggestion), and submit an 800-1000 word review paper, answering the following questions:

 - 1. According to the book, who was this person, and what did they think or do? - 2.
 Briefly, why did you choose this person to read about? - 3.
-In what ways were they a product of their times?
-In what ways did their lives pose a challenge to those around them? - 4.
+In what ways were they a product of their times? - 4.
+In what ways did their lives pose a challenge to those around them? - 5.
 What positive and negative lessons do you take away from the biography?

 Do not choose a biography that overlaps with any of the issues of Christian History & Biography you plan to read.
 Be sure to write the response in your own words.
 Please use examples, references, or short quotations to support your answers.
-Follow the AUC-NUC History Department Style Guide format.
-Include a title page with your information, the course information, the assignment name, and the date.
+Follow the Ambrose History Department Style Guide format (available at www.ambrose.edu/history/resources).
+Include a title page with your personal information, the course information, the assignment name, and the date.